JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/follow_line.md

 - **Proportional**

-A Proportional Controller uses an output which is proportional to the current error.
+A Proportional Controller gives an output which is proportional to the current error.
 The error is multiplied with a proportionality constant to get the output.
 And hence, is 0 if the error is 0.

 - **Integral**